 Although death via a black widow spider bite is uncommon, its bite can be serious.
+A black widow spider’s venom is classified as a neurotoxin, according to livescience.com, which means it is poisonous to the nervous system.
 Once bitten, the victim will notice a painful pale area of skin surrounded by a red ring.
-Within the first few hours, severe cramping may occur in the shoulders, back, abdomen and thighs.
-In addition, the spider's bite may cause itching, sweating, headache, weakness, nausea, vomiting, increased blood pressure and breathing difficulties.
 Although most reactions to a black widow spider bite are not severe, medical attention is paramount if breathing is compromised and muscle cramps develop.
 Young children, the elderly and individuals with high blood pressure are more prone to develop severe adverse reactions to a black widow bite.

-A brown recluse spider's bite will leave a wound resembling a bull’s eye; a red ring with a blister in the center.
-The blister will break giving way to an ulcer type sore that will scab over.
+The venom of a brown recluse spider causes necrosis — essentially a breakdown of skin and tissue — and the bite will leave a wound resembling a bull’s eye; a red ring with a blister in the center.
 In some cases, the ulcer will get larger and affect the underlying skin and muscle tissue and be accompanied by severe pain.
-Within 24 to 48 hours, an itchy, red rash will appear and may be accompanied by chills, fever, muscle aches, nausea and vomiting.
-In some instances, hemolytic anemia, which is a condition where red blood cells are destroyed, may occur.